timspencer/idp-cluster/README.md

         └── service.yaml
 ```

-The `workloads` folder contains the desired state of the `team1` namespace and the `flux-patch.yaml` contains the
+The `workloads` folder contains the desired state of the `idp-dev` namespace and the `flux-patch.yaml` contains the
 Flux annotations that define how the container images should be updated.

 With `.flux.yaml` we configure Flux to run Kustomize build, apply the container update policies and deploy the generated manifests: